maxfordham/mxf-code-docs/book/docs/developing-envsetup.md

 	  sudo mount -t drvfs '\\barbados\jobs' /home/jovyan/jobs
 	  echo "Mounting ${DIR_JOBS}."
 	fi

+  cd /mnt/c/engDev
     ```
-5. Save and exit nano editor.
+5. Press CTRL - X and you will be prompted with whether you want to save.
+Press Y to save and exit nano editor.

 That's it!
 Now when you open WSL on start-up, it will prompt you for your password to mount both conda-bld and jobs.